 Behind the walls was the prettiest house and garden with the kindest staff, and seriously the most beautiful little villa that held two spacious rooms, one for the girls, and one for Mads and myself.

-We would have loved to stay there longer (and I would recommend this place warmly to anyone with business in the area), but as planned, the next morning after breakfast, Dendy took us the last bit of our journey in Java to the ferry, and before long we had said goodbye to him, and found ourselves on the short ferry-ride to Bali.
+The place was dreamy, and would have loved to stay there longer, and I would recommend this place warmly to anyone with business in the area.
+However, as planned, the next morning after breakfast, Dendy took us the last bit of our journey in Java to the ferry, and before long we had said goodbye to him, and found ourselves on the short ferry-ride to Bali.

 The Menjangan Resort

-The following four nights, we would spend in the West Bali National Park, staying at the Menjangan Resort.
+We would spend the following four nights in the West Bali National Park, staying at the Menjangan Resort.
 The moment we stepped out of the car, we were welcomed with lemongrass ice tea and an altogether relaxed vibe.
 After check-in, we were taken to our rooms at the Monsoon Lodge on the open top of a car which is how you get around the resort’s property in general.

 The hotel is located inside the national park, and going from the lodge to either of the two restaurants or the beach, also means going through the park, where you can see monkeys, deer, and lizards – among others.